-Alleged iPad 3 images show rear casing with 8-megapixel cameraAlex Wagner - Deputy Managing Editor, News Desk
+Alleged iPad 3 images show rear casing with 8-megapixel cameraAlex Wagner - Editorial Director of News and Content

 The iPad 3 rumor mill continues to gain steam as we inch closer to the tablet's expected early March debut, and now a couple more reports claiming to have information on the new iPad have emerged.
 First up is the image you see above that comes to us from Taiwanese site Apple Daily.
 The top portion of the shot allegedly shows us the backside of the iPad 3, complete with the usual Apple logo, cellular antenna, camera and volume rocker.

 Meanwhile, the lower part of the above image offers a comparison of the corners of the original iPad, the iPad 2 and what Apple Daily claims is the iPad 3.
 The new iPad's camera lens looks to be larger than the one on the iPad 2 in this image, and the original report alleges that the iPad 3's camera may be bumped to 8 megapixels, which is quite a jump from the iPad 2's 1-megapixel shooter.
 Lastly, the rear of this alleged iPad 3 appears to have a longer taper to its edges than what's found on the iPad 2.

 Below we've got a photo of what is purportedly the iPad 3's logic board, showing a system-on-a-chip that's labeled "A5X."
 The original iPad featured an A4 processor and the iPad 2 was powered by an A5 chip, so many expected that the iPad 3 would feature an A6 chip.
 However, this photo of a prototype logic board suggests that Apple may have opted instead for an A5X chip.